FIV in Cats FAQs: Feline Immunodeficiency Virus Information

 Yes, as long as the cats get along and do not fight.
 The risk of an FIV-positive cat spreading the virus to an FIV-negative cat can be minimized by putting both cats in separate rooms until you are confident that they will not fight with each other.
 Spaying or neutering your pets will also reduce any risk.

-Can FIV-positive cats have a good and long life?
+Can cats with the virus have a good and long life?

 Yes, FIV-positive cats can live normal lives, both in quality and duration.
 They just need to be monitored for infections and dental issues.
 But if they’re well cared for, they can be healthy, happy, wonderful pets.